Rockman-Blue/SANS-SEC504-CTF/2-issplaylist.com/issplaylist.com-Writeup.md

 * Points - 5
 * Answer - wwwlogincookie

 From the Vulnerability Discovery challenge, I know the site is vulnerable to reflected XSS.
-From Lab 4.4, SANS supplied to us a cookiecatcher PHP file.
+In Lab 4.4 from the course, SANS supplied to us a cookiecatcher PHP file.
 I started a PHP web server to listen for the cookie.

 ![Cookie Theft-2](https://github.com/user-attachments/assets/2c7745ff-5355-45e6-b776-8a5f270ba28d)